wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==
+= WIP =
+- Email validation issue fixed for unique registration form in the new form UI.

 = 4.3.9 =
 - Note: Significant updates have been made to the PayPal's new API related code in this release.
 Please take a backup of your site before updating.